glowkeeper/glowkeeper.github.io/public/assets/posts/about/cv.md

 - I have been writing React since 2016
 - Heading towards a decade involved with blockchains, including four years researching the technology as part of a [PhD](/academia/phd)
 - Many years of freelance computing experience, including creating and managing websites
-- Four years of programming within the games industry, where I worked on four completed titles
+- Five years of programming within the games industry, where I worked on four completed titles
 - Early in my professional career, I was a UNIX Systems Administrator

 ## Academic Publications